jaysee260/AdaRewardsReporter.Console/README.md

 ## About

 A console application for reporting on total ADA staking rewards earned to date, broken down by epoch.
-Output is printed on the console in the form of a table.
+Output is printed on the console in the form of a table, or it can be optionally written to a CSV file.

 The [Blockfrost](https://blockfrost.io/) API is used to query the [Cardano](https://cardano.org/) blockchain.